EngyMa/Twitter-Analysis/README.md

 ## Methodology
 1. Create a [Twitter app](https://apps.twitter.com/)

 2. Connect to Twitter Streaming API and download Tweets based on selected keywords:
-- Create a Twitter_Streaming.py file with the [following code]()
+- Create a Twitter_Streaming.py file with the [following code](https://github.com/domptail/Twitter-Analysis/edit/master/Twitter_Streaming.py)
-- Use the following command in the terminal to store the filtered Tweets in a new file: python Twitter_Streaming.py > new_file_name.txt
+- Use the following command in the terminal to store the filtered Tweets in a new file:

+python Twitter_Streaming.py > new_file_name.txt

-3. Reading the data
+3. Reading and analyzing the data (see [Jupyter notebook]())

 ## Resources
 - Marco Bonzanini's [blog](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/): Mining Twitter Data with Python